Frequently Asked Questions

 You can avoid tarnish by wearing your jewelry often.
 The oils in your skin will “clean” the silver and keep it looking shiny.
 For some pieces, the artisan will intentionally allow or treat the sterling silver so it will darken and oxidize, allowing certain areas to stand out more.
 This detailing can be lost with excessing cleaning and polishing, so be careful with your items that are purposefully oxidized.

-It’s safe to surface clean turquoise jewelry with a warm, soapy microfiber cloth, being careful not to immerse or soak the piece, as some Native American pieces use a traditional method of laying the stones on a soft bed of sawdust to prevent breakage.
+It’s safe to surface clean turquoise jewelry with a damp microfiber cloth, being careful not to immerse or soak the piece, as some Native American pieces use a traditional method of laying the stones on a soft bed of sawdust to prevent breakage.
 Most turquoise jewelry should never be cleaned with steam or ultrasonic cleaners.
 Turquoise is generally stable to light, but high heat can cause discoloration and surface damage.
 It can be discolored by chemicals, cosmetics, and even skin oils or perspiration.
 If you notice a turquoise or other stone coming lose after wear, as sterling silver is a fairly soft metal, take the back side of a spoon and gently tighten the bezel by pressing the silver back around the stone.

 While storing necklaces or bolo ties, make sure to lay them flat, taking care not to curl the item so they will hang nicely when worn.